RedisGraph/RedisGraph/docs/docs/design/client_spec.md

 ## Reference clients

-All the logic described in this document has been implemented in most of the clients listed in [Client Libraries](/docs/stack/graph/clients/#currently-available-libraries).
-Among these, `redisgraph-py` and `JRedisGraph` are currently the most sophisticated.
+All the logic described in this document has been implemented in most of the clients listed in [Client Libraries](clients/#currently-available-libraries).
+Among these, `node-redis`, `redis-py` and `jedis` are currently the most sophisticated.